Biological Functions of Vitamin C

 -

-Powerful Antioxidant: Vitamin C fights free radicals, unstable molecules that can damage cells and contribute to the development of chronic diseases such as heart disease and cancer.
-By acting as an antioxidant , Vitamin C helps protect the body against these damages.
+Powerful Antioxidant: Vitamin C fights free radicals, unstable molecules that can damage cells and contribute to the development of chronic diseases like heart disease and cancer.
+By acting as an antioxidant , vitamin C helps protect the body from this damage.

 -

-Cardiovascular Health: Various studies suggest that Vitamin C may have benefits for cardiovascular health by improving blood vessel function and reducing blood pressure.
-Additionally, its ability to reduce LDL cholesterol levels ("bad" cholesterol) may contribute to the prevention of heart disease.
+Cardiovascular Health: Several studies suggest that vitamin C may have benefits for cardiovascular health by improving blood vessel function and reducing blood pressure.
+Additionally, its ability to reduce LDL ("bad") cholesterol levels may contribute to the prevention of heart disease.

 -

-Healthy Skin: Collagen synthesis facilitated by Vitamin C is crucial to maintaining healthy, youthful skin.
-In addition, its antioxidant action helps protect the skin from damage caused by exposure to the sun and other environmental factors.
+Healthy Skin: Collagen synthesis facilitated by Vitamin C is crucial for maintaining healthy, youthful skin.
+Additionally, its antioxidant action helps protect the skin from damage caused by sun exposure and other environmental factors.

 -

-Relief from Common Colds: Although Vitamin C does not necessarily prevent colds, it can reduce the duration and severity of symptoms.
-Taking Vitamin C supplements at the beginning of a cold can help shorten its duration.
+Common Cold Relief: Although vitamin C doesn't necessarily prevent colds, it can reduce the duration and severity of symptoms.
+Taking vitamin C supplements at the onset of a cold may help shorten its duration.

 -